 Since December 2011, diamond drilling programs were carried out consistently, and Beijing Jinyou Geology and Exploration Corp.
 Ltd. ("Jinyou Geology") was commissioned for the entire exploration program.
-As such, a total of additional 65 diamond drilling holes for a cumulative length of 51,985.8 m was completed.
-As of March 2022, a total of 368 diamond drilling holes were completed.
+As such, a total of additional 68 diamond drilling holes for a cumulative length of 55,292.9 m was completed.
+As of December 31, 2024, a total of 375 diamond drilling holes were completed.
 On the surface, the gold mineralised zone was delineated by exploration lines being nearly perpendicular to the mineralization strike.
 The exploration lines are oriented NW over the entire deposit area with an overall exploration line interval of 50-100 m along the strike.
 For most parts of current mineralised zone, the borehole grid reached 50 m (along strike) by 50-100 m (down dip) with local grid of 25-50 m (along strike) by 25-50 m (down dip).

 An exploration report on zones along boundary and at depth was reviewed by the Evaluation Centre for Mineral Resources and Mineral Reserves of the Ministry of Natural Resources in November 2021 and registered in the Ministry of Natural Resources in January 2022.
 The data was submitted to the Geology Archives Centre for Inner Mongolia Autonomous Region in May 2022, obtaining the Certificate of Submission, signifying an end of this stage of exploration and providing a basis for development studies of mineral resources at depth.
 An updated NI 43-101 Technical Report was disclosed on August 19, 2022.
-Compilation of the verification report on mineral resources and mineral reserves is underway based on the Chinese Code.
-A renewed Exploration License was approved by the local natural resources authority.
-The documents employed to determine the mining area at depth were submitted to the Natural Resources Bureau of Bayannaoer City, approved by the related Department and awaiting approval of the Bureau prior to submission to the Natural Resources Bureau, Inner Mongolia Autonomous Region.
+Compilation of the verification report on mineral resources and mineral reserves was completed based on the Chinese Code in June 2023 and has submitted to the Natural Resources Bureau of Inner Mongolian Autonomous Region.
+A renewed Exploration License was issued by the local natural resources authority in April 2022.